 Notes

-1. The mathematician Theaetetus is famous for his understanding that the square roots of numbers like 2, 3 and 5 are irrational, but this, although briefly mentioned at the beginning of the lengthy epistemological dialogue, is not particularly relevant to its discussion of the nature of knowledge.
+The mathematician Theaetetus is famous for his understanding that the square roots of numbers like katex is not defined, katex is not defined and katex is not defined are irrational, but this, although briefly mentioned at the beginning of the lengthy epistemological dialogue, is not particularly relevant to its discussion of the nature of knowledge.
 Presumably Plato chose a well-known mathematician as Socrates’s interlocutor and mentioned his principal accomplishment in part for a reason not so dissimilar to one of mine for introducing a Platonic dialogue: to provide a little colour!

 These lines were in the text prepared in connection with the lecture at Notre Dame even before I came to the conference, although I did not reach them in the talk itself.
 At Notre Dame, I had a brief conversation with Kenneth Sayre, from whom I learned that the introduction of Theaetetus not only into the dialogue that bears his name but into the next dialogue, the Sophist, had more serious literary purposes than I, in my innocence and ignorance, had imagined.
 These are clarified in his book Plato’s Literary Garden.